Boltenia villosa

 Boltenia villosa is a species of tunicate, a marine invertebrate of the family Pyuridae.
-Common names include the spiny-headed tunicate, the hairy sea squirt, the stalked hairy sea squirt and the bristly tunicate.
+Common names include spiny-headed tunicate, hairy sea squirt, stalked hairy sea squirt and bristly tunicate.
 This species was first described in 1864 by the American marine biologist William Stimpson who gave it the name Cynthia villosa.
 It was later transferred to the genus Boltenia.
 The type locality is Puget Sound, Washington state, United States.

 Description

 A solitary, barrel shaped tunicate, Boltenia villosa can grow to a height of about 10 cm and a width of 2.5 cm.
 It has a small base and is attached to the substrate by a stalk that may be short or long.
 The tunic is thickly clad with short, bristly, unbranched projections.
 The siphons, which may be difficult to see, are orange or red, and the tunic is light brown or orangish-red.
 This tunicate is similar in appearance to Boltenia echinata, which is found in the northern Atlantic Ocean, but the hair-like processes are more numerous, shorter and lack the radial branches that are present in B. echinata.